Is milk intolerance the same as lactose intolerance?

 Lactose intolerance sufferers have a lifelong deficiency of the enzyme lactase, which helps to break down lactose – the sugar in milk.
-This can cause symptoms such as nausea, bloating and diarrhoea, which are also known effects of a food intolerance.
+This can cause lactose intolerance symptoms such as nausea, bloating and diarrhoea, which are also known effects of other food intolerances.